Here’s the condensed, elaborated service-focused version:

 - Obtain Document of Compliance before entering EEA ports

-Critical Consequences up to
+E. Critical Consequences up to

 - No Document of Compliance = no EEA port access